Tampa Preparatory School: History

-Tampa Preparatory School was established in 1974.
-In 1991 seventh and eighth grades were added and in 1997 the school began offering classes for the 6th grade.
+Tampa Preparatory School was established in 1974, with George Wolfenden as Headmaster.
+Joe Wandke was the Headmaster at the School from 1979 to 1983, before he left for Pebble Beach, California, to become president at the Robert Louis Stevenson School until 2015.
+In 1991 the seventh and eighth grades were added, and in 1997 the sixth grade was added.
 In 2002 the school moved to its new site across the street from the University of Tampa, whose campus it once shared.

 Campus

 The school's 11.2 acre campus includes a 150000 sqft school complex including a 32000 sqft sports complex.
-Both the Middle and Upper Schools feature Active Learning Environments (ALEs).
+Both the muddle and uppers school’s feature Active Learning Environments (ALEs).
 The Peifer Library houses over 12,000 books and periodicals.
 Tampa Preparatory School opened a new Student Center in January 2013.
+In May 2023, Tampa Preparatory School began constructing the Genshaft & Greenbaum Building of Learning & Discovery (BOLD), a four-story complex set to become the central hub of the campus by late fall 2024.

 Athletics

 Tampa Prep is a member of the Florida High School Athletic Association and fields teams in sports including lacrosse, baseball, bowling, cross-country, swimming and diving, crew, volleyball, soccer, basketball, track and field, golf, tennis, wrestling, and softball.
-Tampa Prep also partakes in an annual event against rival Berkeley Preparatory School called the Headmaster's Challenge taking place every year during the winter athletic season.
-This event includes sports such as basketball, soccer, and wrestling.